How to Export Airtable Data to PDF: 5 Methods Explained

 • Limitation: It only captures what's visible on your screen and offers no design control.

-Page Designer is Airtable's native app for designing single-page documents from your records.
+Page Designer is Airtable's native extension for designing single-page documents from your records.
 It gives you drag-and-drop control over the layout of your fields.

 This tool works well when you need a custom design for individual items and plan to export them manually.